 Confirmation of diagnosis

 The differential diagnosis of axillary trichobacteriosis includes hair casts, stone, pubic lice, and artifacts from deodorants, creams, soaps, or powders.
-Microscopy and Wood’s light examination are helpful in differentiating these conditions.
+Microscopy and Wood’s light examination help differentiate these conditions.

 The capillary scales are amorphous in appearance and do not show bacteria.
 They are easily mobile along the hair shaft.

-White stone is a fungal infection that can affect armpit hair.
-It appears as white, cream or brown nodules, which can easily be detached from the hair shaft.
-In addition, the KOH examination will reveal encapsulated arthroconidia or blastoconidia, and not bacteria.
+The white stone is a fungal infection that can affect armpit hair.
+It appears as white, cream, or brown nodules, which can easily be detached from the hair shaft.
+In addition, the KOH examination will reveal encapsulated arthroconidia or blastoconidia and not bacteria.